 The parcels project has been underway for several years.
 While significant progress has been made (e.g., survey of all 87 counties, development of a Parcel Business Plan, generation of a proposed parcel attribute data exchange standard) there is much work yet to complete.
-MnGeo is well underway collecting data from local partners and has collected parcels for 69 counties to date.
+MnGeo is well underway collecting data from local partners and has collected parcels for 85 counties to date (see full-size map).
+There is no data available for the Red Lake tribal nation.

-MnGeo continues to work with the MN Department of Revenue to determine how the Parcels Project complements Revenue's PRISM (Property Record Information System of Minnesota) Project; however, based on timing and the need to move forward, the Parcels and Land Records Committee is proceeding with standards review for an updated version of the DCDATS proposed standard in the interim.
+MnGeo continues to work with the MN Department of Revenue to determine how the Parcels Project complements Revenue's PRISM (Property Record Information System of Minnesota) Project; however, based on timing and the need to move forward, the Parcels and Land Records Committee and the Standards Committee are proceeding with standards review for an updated version of the DCDATS proposed standard in the interim.

 Anticipated Completion and Milestones:

-Milestones Anticipated Due Date
+Milestones Anticipated Due

+Date

-Collect all available data June 2016
+Collect all available data December 2016

-Standardize the three layers October 2016
+Standardize the three layers (in progress 59 counties so far) February 2017

-Aggregate the three layers into single regional or statewide datasets December 2016
+Aggregate the three layers into single regional or statewide June 2017

+datasets (in progress 59 counties so far)